dwrobel/flatcam/README.md

 =================================================

+13.08.2019

+- added new option in ToolSub: the ability to close (or not) the resulting paths when using tool on Geometry objects.
+Added also a new category in the Edit -> Preferences -> Tools, the Substractor Tool Options

 12.08.2019

 - done regression to solve the bug with multiple passes cutting from the copper features (I should remember not to make mods here)